openPMD/openPMD-standard/EXT_ED-PIC.md

     - reserved for future use: `direction=array()`, `stride=array()`

 ### Additional Attributes for each Particle `Record`

+The following additional attributes for `particle record`s are defined in this extension.
+The individual requirement is given in `scope`.

 When using macroparticles (see below for the definition of the macroparticle `weighting`), there is an ambiguity regarding whether the